Echinacea is excellent for supporting the immune system during a cold.

 Today I’m going to share the simple steps for making a traditional tincture with Echinacea.
 You can also make it with glycerin, for those who wish to avoid alcohol.

 It is probably more beneficial to make a tincture with fresh Echinacea, but it is often easier (and still highly effective) to make it with dried material since not everyone grows or has access to fresh flowers and roots.
 When using dried Echinacea try to find some that has been dried recently and as always, organic is preferred.

 You will need:

 Place dried Echinacea in the jar until the jar is about half full.

 Seal tightly with lid.

 Label jar with the date and the expected date your tincture will be ready.
-Also include the ingredients on your label.
+Also, include the ingredients on your label.
 You probably think you will remember, but trust me, that doesn’t always happen!